Warm Springs Indian Reservation: Ecology

 Biologists of the Confederated Tribe of the Warm Springs have assisted the Oregon Department of Fish and Wildlife in tracking the repopulation of wolves in Oregon.
-Wolves are dispersing into territory where they haven’t lived for decades including the northern Cascades region.
-The biologists fitted OR-93 with a purple radio collar in June 2020.
-The two-year-old male wolf had left his White River pack and became the 16th documented gray wolf in the repopulation of wolves in California when he reached Mono County, east of Yosemite National Park in the central Sierra Nevada in February 2021 Two adult wolves were found on the reservation in December 2021 by the biologists and two pups were caught on a trail camera in August 2022.
+Wolves are dispersing into territory where they have not lived for decades including the northern Cascades region.
+The biologists fitted a young wolf with a radio collar in June 2020; by February 2021, the two-year-old male had left his White River pack and became the 16th documented gray wolf in the repopulation of wolves in California when he reached Mono County, east of Yosemite National Park in the central Sierra Nevada.
+Two adult wolves were found on the reservation in December 2021 by the biologists and two pups were caught on a trail camera in August 2022.
 These resident wolves brought the total number of known wolf groups in the region to three.

 Infrastructure

 Water from the Deschutes River goes through a treatment facility and serves around 3,800 people.